 Offered in partnership with the NH Department of Transportation, this program is designed for current or future UAS pilots based in New England.
 Familiarize yourself with UAS equipment and safety protocol while learning more about how UAS technology is being used in different contexts.
 After completing this program, deep dive into these content areas by signing up for one of our content-specific 2-day workshops focused on emergency response, GIS/engineering and photography.
 This four-day Drone Operator program focuses primarily on hands-on flight activities that are appropriate for the beginner or intermediate drone pilot.
 Approximately half of the class time will focus on outdoor flight exercises that introduce students to progressively more difficult navigational tasks and scenarios.
-This four-day program is unique in that flight time will always occur in a small group of 2 to 3 students with one dedicated flight instructor.
-This allows each student to remain highly engaged with field-based activities as they rotate through each role: pilot, flight assistant or safety guide.

 Drawing on recent case studies and knowledge gleaned from the NH DOT and FAA, our instructors will focus on operational laws, airspace, insurance, equipment, system operation, flight roles, role coordination and many other topics.
 The UNH Drone Operator workshop and follow up courses provide the highest quality experience for the most affordable price.
 Case in point: Our largest competitor charges $580 for a one-day operator workshop compared to our $1250 four-day program.
 Perhaps most importantly, UNH’s programs prioritize flight time, support from Part 107-certified flight instructors and frequent interaction with regional UAS experts who are familiar with the nuances of UAS operation in New England.
 See our program agenda, student testimonies and FAQ section for more details.